jaggemand/POLIS-IK-Website/README.md

 <h2 id="overview"> :cloud: Overview</h2>

 <p align="justify">
   In this project a website has been created for the danish soccer team POLIS I.K.
 The purpose of the website is to have a platform where the club is able to communicate  information out about the club to recruit new members and promote themselves.
-The website is made from a template and have been hjeavily modified to the fit the requirements set by the club.
+The website is made from a template and have been heavily modified to the fit the requirements set by the club.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)